stormpath/stormpath-passport-express-sample/README.md

 Here we are:

-* Telling express to use it's session middleware, this will set a cookie on the client so that we can remain logged in once we submit valid credentials
+* Telling Express to use it's session middleware, this will set a cookie on the client so that the user can remain logged in.

-* Telling express to initialize passport and hook up the session middleware with passport
+* Telling Express to initialize passport and hook up the session middleware with passport

-* Setting up a custom middleware which will assign `user` to the local variables for all views, so that we can reference in all our templates - yay!
+* Defining a custom middleware which will assign `user` to the local variables for all views, so that we can reference `user` in our views

 * **NOTE:** The ordering of these `app.use` statements is important, specifically:
  * `cookieParser` needs to come before `express.session`

  * our custom middleware shoud come before `express.static` and `app.router`

-Please see the Express docs for more info, or reach our for help!
+---

-We want to render a login page at `/login` by rendering our login view:
+We show a login page at `/login` by rendering our login view:

 ```javascript
 app.get('/login', function(req,res){